steveworley/javascript-ps-starter-graphql/src/types/README.md

 ## Boilerplate

-The boilerplate makes use of `GraphQL-modules` and `GraphQL-tools` to allow types to be defined modularly.
+The boilerplate makes use of `graphql-modules` and `graphql-tools` to allow types to be defined modularly.
 Each module will define a discrete GrahpQL type and all query/mutation interactions.
 When the bootstrap file includes a new module it will append the type defined to the **Root** object.

-Each module is expected to return an object that is compatible with the `bundle` method from `GraphQL-modules`.
+Each module is expected to return an object that is compatible with the `bundle` method from `graphql-modules`.

 ``` javascript
 export default () => {